New breakthroughs give agriculture technology a leap in weather forecasting

 “A company like Spire can build a little, tiny satellite the size of a wine box,” Dr. MacDonald said, referring to nanosatellites, “and take super sophisticated measurements that have much more vertical resolution than those old microwave profiles that they used before.”

 Spire’s satellites can capture high-resolution observations because they make radio occultation measurements.
 This sensing technique—also known as GNSS-RO or GPS-RO—calculates the refraction of geospatial satellite signals as they pass through the atmosphere.
-Because the degree of refraction depends on physical properties like temperature and water vapor, radio occultation measurements reveal precise weather-related data about nearly every layer of the atmosphere.
+Because the degree of refraction depends on physical properties like temperature and water vapor, radio occultation measurements reveal precise weather-related data about multiple layers of the atmosphere.

-As Spire grows and launches more nanosatellites, earth observation will continue to improve, adding new information to the already vast data collected by aircraft sensors and national and international institutions.
-With this unparalleled resource, you can predict global weather conditions, from sea to sky, focusing on a range of variables, such as air temperature, wind speeds, precipitation, dew point temperature, soil moisture, and specific humidity.
+As Spire launches more nanosatellites, earth observation will continue to improve, adding new information to data collected by aircraft sensors and national and international institutions.
+This growing resource will support global weather predictions, from sea to sky, focusing on a range of variables, such as air temperature, wind speeds, precipitation, dew point temperature, soil moisture, and specific humidity.

 “This is not your grandparent’s weather,” Ms. Toroman said.